 Collaboration is a core principle of the collective: TQS works through long-term relationships and friendships with artists, musicians, and other makers and thinkers.
 Each collaboration prioritizes experimentation, resulting in a wide variety of presentations—from operas and light-and-sound installations to films and exhibitions.

-About Weekender 2: swellS & Make It Fit
+About Weekender 2: swellS & Make It Fit—A Life Script

 swellS